JoselleAstrid/fzerogx-docs/mechanics/energy.md

 - To determine how many energy chunks are visible, the game rounds your energy to the nearest multiple of 0.78125 for 4:3, or multiple of 1.041777... for 16:9.
 So for 4:3, your energy looks completely empty when less than 0.390625.
 For 16:9, it looks completely empty when less than 0.5208333....

+# Oddities

+- Go to Practice mode so that you're allowed to boost on Lap 1.
+Don't press anything during the 3-2-1 countdown at the start of the race.
+After the race starts, press Accelerator and Boost on the same frame.
+You'll lose 0.1666... energy, but you won't boost.

 ## Memory location

 [Racer block 1](/addresses/racer_block_1.md), offset 0x184.

+In Cheat Engine, if you look at the instructions that write to the energy address, it should show different instructions for different ways of gaining/losing energy: hitting a wall, boosting, being in a pit area, and so on.
+Inspecting these instructions could give more insight on how the gains and losses are calculated.